Matatika/matatika-docs/content/links.md

 # {{page.title}}

-The Matatika API uses link relations to communicate the capabilites of our resources.
+The Matatika API uses link relations to communicate the capabilities of our resources.
 Where you see a link with one of the following relations, you can expect our API to act accordingly provided nothing has changed in the meantime.
 {: .fs-5 }

 ---